 Gondola rides on the canals of Venice, by passing the historical buildings is one experience you may never forget, especially if gondolier sings a song for you and your significant other.
 It is one of the best places in Italy for enthusiastic tourists.

-The Lido is the barrier island between the Venice and the Adriatic Sea, which offers a relaxed vibe and being famous for hosting the Venice International Film Festival annually.
+The Lido is the barrier island between Venice and the Adriatic Sea, which offers a relaxed vibe and is famous for hosting the Venice International Film Festival annually.
 The mesmerizing Glass blowing is an old art in Venice, centered on the island of Murano.

 Cavoli beach in Elba Island :

 The Cavoli beach’s crystal clear shallow blue waters with viewable coral reefs make it one of the most popular beaches of the Elba coastline.

 As delectable and fresh as the sardine fish, the Cavoli beach is one of the most romantic beaches in Italy that adds a spectacular poise the Mediterranean coastlines.
 Besides, the Cavoli seashores are popular among kids due to their soft sand that can be used to make sand castles and shallow waters best to practice different swimming techniques.
 The colorful town dwellings add to the distinctive countryside splendor that beautifully blends in with the turquoise Cavoli coastlines.

 Tropea, Calabria :